HOW TO TEACH AND PREACH

 Do not look for a pat on the back.

-If you later discover that you said something incorrectly, then correct yourself later.
+If you discover that you said something incorrectly, then correct yourself later.

 Do not make it about you.
 Do not immediately go to someone and ask, “So what did you think?” or “How did I do?”.
 Remember, you were not performing for them; you were preaching on behalf of God.

 Always give God glory for any good that comes from your sermon.
-Never rob God of His glory by taking the glory for yourself.
+Never rob God of His glory by taking it for yourself.
 Do not be falsely humble.
-Thank those who encourage you; but give the glory to God.
+Thank those who encourage you, but give the glory to God.

 Additional Thoughts

-Your lessons/sermons should build off of one another.
-You should look for opportunities to remind your audience of what you taught/preached before and how it ties into what you are teaching/preaching about now.
+Your lessons/sermons should build upon one another.
+Look for opportunities to remind your audience of what you presented before and how it ties into what you are presenting now.

 Consider teaching phrase by phrase and verse by verse.

-Above all, you want them to remember the Bible more than you or your illustration.
+Above all, you want them to remember the Bible more than they remember you or your illustration.

 Look for opportunities to point to the Gospel in your lesson/sermon and invite them to respond to the Gospel by faith.

-At times, give people some pause to reflect upon what you said.
+Give people regular pause to reflect upon what you said.

-Be sure that you have given yourself time to meditate on and obey what you are teaching/preaching before you teach/preach it to others.
+Be sure that you have given yourself time to meditate on and obey what you are teaching/preaching before you share it with others.

-Teach/preach the Bible verse as if the author wrote it directly to your audience.
+Teach/preach the Bible passage as if the author wrote it directly to your audience.
 Speak with authority.

 Teach/preach as you would want someone to teach/preach to you.